playcanvas/developer.playcanvas.com/content/tutorials/intermediate/first-person-camera.md

 Next we bind two event handlers using the `on()` function.

-For example, `context.mouse.on(pc.input.EVENT_MOUSEMOVE, this.onMouseMove, this)` responds to the EVENT_MOUSEMOVE event and calls the `this.onMouseMove` method.
+For example, `context.mouse.on(pc.EVENT_MOUSEMOVE, this.onMouseMove, this)` responds to the EVENT_MOUSEMOVE event and calls the `this.onMouseMove` method.
 The final `this` is the scope of the event, it determines what the `this` variable is in your event handler.

 ### Event handlers